 In April 2004, the CAC Board of Directors completed a successful Capital campaign to purchase and renovate a historic home located at 200 West Moore Street which now provides more space for staff and clients as we continue to provide additional services for our clients.

-Since its opening, the CAC has grown from one employee to seven employees including an Executive Director, Clinical Director, Child & Adolescent Therapist, Forensic Director and Interviewer, Development Coordinator and Office Manager.
+Since its opening, the CAC has grown from one employee to eight employees including an Executive Director, Clinical Director, Child & Adolescent Therapist, Community Based Therapist, Caregiver Support Therapist, Forensic Director, Forensic Interviewer and Office Manager.
 The CAC has served thousands of children and their families.